More Information

 Features:

-Illustrated silver endpapers featuring 'Presented to:'
+* Illustrated silver endpapers with 'Presented to:' presentation plate

-Silver ribbon marker
+* Silver ribbon marker

-Silver head and tail bands
+* Silver head and tail bands

-Printed on paper from sustainable sources
+* Printed on paper from sustainable sources

 Author